Skip to main content

 Seasonal solutions

-According to research by English Heritage, 18% of a home’s heat loss is through the windows.
-So choosing the right window dressing can have a big impact on helping to keep your home insulated.
+Choosing the right window dressing can have a big impact on helping to keep your home insulated.
 But it’s not just heat loss that window dressings can contend with – in the summer months, windows can be a major source of heat gain too.
 Finding a window dressing that can tackle both problems will help maintain a more comfortable temperature all year round.

-Fully lined curtains are a great way to tackle heat loss.
+Fully lined thermal curtains are a great way to tackle heat loss.
 Close them to reduce draughts and block the heat of the sun on very sunny days.

 Shutters offer a little more flexibility.
 They’re effective at reducing draughts and filtering the sunlight but can do this without blocking views and light completely.

-Specialist blinds with a honeycomb structure trap heat in honeycomb shaped cells to create a barrier at the window.
-Duette® blinds, the original honeycomb blinds, are our most effective solution to heat loss, reducing it by 55% according to product tests carried out in the University of Salford’s Energy House Laboratory in 2023.
+Duette® blinds, the original honeycomb blinds, are our most effective solution to heat loss, reducing it by up to 55% according to product tests carried out in the University of Salford’s Energy House Laboratory in 2023.

 Buy once, buy well